DR.

 Twelve months later, LDL at 58, ApoB at 65, lost 6 kg (13 lbs), sleeps better, stopped the omeprazole he had been taking for four years for "idiopathic" reflux.
 The calcium score did not regress — calcified plaque generally does not regress.
 But the speed of progression changes.
 And the real risk of an event, over the next ten years, was recalibrated downward in a way no traditional formula could have achieved.

-A calcium score above zero, in Continuum Plenya, is not a stray number in the chart.
-It enters the panel alongside ApoB, Lp(a), HbA1c, 24-hour blood pressure, body composition, family history, lifestyle — and the cardiologist, the clinician, and the nutritionist combine the plan that makes sense for that body, at that moment.
-Follow-up at 6 and 12 months checks what changed, not in the score (which is structural), but across all markers of progression.
+A calcium score above zero is not a stray number in the chart.
+I read it alongside ApoB, Lp(a), HbA1c, 24-hour blood pressure, body composition, family history, lifestyle.
+Follow-up at 6 and 12 months tells me what changed, not in the score (which is structural), but across all markers of progression.

-The heart that has a heart attack at 55 began to ache at 35.
-The calcium score is one of the few tools that allows you to hear that warning while there are still twenty years left to respond.
+I think the heart that has a heart attack at 55 began to ache at 35.
+The calcium score is one of the few tools that lets us hear that warning while there is still time to respond.

 This content is educational and does not constitute medical prescription.
 Each case is unique — for individual evaluation and care, consult a physician.